Using Écluse: the operator manual

 Pre-warming the cache.
 A cold

 npm installagainst an empty cache hits the proxy with dozens of heavy requests at once, causing latency spikes or503backpressure.
-Pre-warm as part of deployment: run annpm install(or a script fetching your heavy dependencies) after starting Écluse, before sending production traffic.
-Once warm, request coalescing absorbs spikes.Health probes.
+Run annpm installafter starting Écluse, before production traffic; once warm, request coalescing absorbs spikes.Health probes.

-ECLUSE_LOG_FORMAT=json), orconsolefor local development.
+ECLUSE_OBSERVABILITY__LOG_FORMAT=json), orconsolefor local development.
 Bearer tokens render as a redacted placeholder, so token material never reaches a log field.Telemetry (opt-in).
-OpenTelemetry traces and metrics are off by default; set
+Set

-DenyByIdentityrule), so the serve path stops admitting it and the worker stops re-mirroring, then (2) purge that version from Registry B. Order matters: purge alone is a treadmill, since while the version is live upstream the next install re-admits and re-mirrors it.
+DenyByIdentityrule), so the serve path stops admitting it and the worker stops re-mirroring, then (2) purge that version from the mirror.
+Order matters: purge alone is a treadmill, since while the version is live upstream the next install re-admits and re-mirrors it.

 Planned controls